tlpss/ROS2-101/README.md

 ### testing
 - build using colcon  **from ws root!** (with arg to create compilation database for vscode IDE ) `colcon build --cmake-args -DCMAKE_EXPORT_COMPILE_COMMANDS=1`
-- to run the tests`colcon test --packages-select <package>`
+- to run the tests`colcon test --packages-select <package>` which will run pytest for the python packages and the cmake `if(BUILD_TESTING)' code for the cpp packages.
 - to see the test output `colcon test-result --test-result-base build/<package> --verbose`
-#### license sidenote:
-- ament requires license + copyrights to pass the tests..
-TODO-> find way to disable this.

 ### creating tests
 | client | library unittest | ros unittest | ros integrationtest|
 | --- | ---- | --- |---|